wp-plugins/portfolio/readme.txt

 * In this version an image uploaded by means of custom fields is substituted with Wordpress standard meta box for the media files uploading.

 == Upgrade Notice ==

+= V2.29 =
+ATTENTION!
+In the current version of Portfolio plugin we updated the Technologies widget.
+If it was added to the sidebar, it will disappear and you will have to add it again.
+We fixed the bug of displaying sidebar in Twenty Fourteen theme.
+We fixed the bug of adding Technologies widget.
+We updated all functionality for wordpress 4.0-beta3.

 = V2.28 =
 Bug with localization was fixed.
 Security Exploit was fixed.